krisfragata/svelte/documentation/blog/2016-11-26-frameworks-without-the-framework.md

 ## Introducing Svelte

 Svelte is a new framework that does exactly that.
-You write your components using HTML, CSS and JavaScript (plus a few extra bits you can [learn in under 5 minutes](https://v2.svelte.dev/guide)), and during your build process Svelte compiles them into tiny standalone JavaScript modules.
+You write your components using HTML, CSS and JavaScript (plus a few extra bits you can [learn in under 5 minutes](https://v2.svelte.dev/guide)), and, during your build process, Svelte compiles them into tiny standalone JavaScript modules.
 By statically analysing the component template, we can make sure that the browser does as little work as possible.

 The [Svelte implementation of TodoMVC](https://svelte-todomvc.surge.sh/) weighs 3.6kb zipped.
 For comparison, React plus ReactDOM _without any app code_ weighs about 45kb zipped.
 It takes about 10x as long for the browser just to evaluate React as it does for Svelte to be up and running with an interactive TodoMVC.